 - Cremation or burial

 Remember that not all pet insurance companies offer your cat the same degree of coverage.
-For example, Petplan Pet Insurance includes extra reimbursements that most providers do not for things like lost-pet advertising and reward money, as well as vacation cancellation fees you incur because your cat had an unexpected illness or injury.
+For example, Fetch by The Dodo includes extra reimbursements that most providers do not for things like lost-pet advertising and reward money, as well as vacation cancellation fees you incur because your cat had an unexpected illness or injury.
 Many providers compete by offering unique benefits, so it’s important to compare pet insurance plans to find the solution that’s most attractive to your needs.

 What’s not covered by cat insurance?